Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Recent research has shown that Amazon deforestation is at a "tipping point," which would mean that the rainforest could become a savannah.
 In that scenario, the world could lose one of the planet's most important CO2 stores.

 Read more: Forest SOS: Earth's green lungs disappear

-Studies show deforestation is much lower in protected and indigenous territories than outside of them, meaning forests peoples are playing an "unparalleled role" in protecting the 54.5 million metric kilotons of carbon stored in tropical forests.
+Studies show deforestation is much lower in protected and Indigenous territories than outside them, meaning forests peoples are playing an "unparalleled role" in protecting the 54.5 million metric kilotons of carbon stored in tropical forests.

 Still, proposed laws in Brazil could make it more difficult for indigenous communities to lay claim to their land.
 Demarcated indigenous territories account for 13 percent of the country's terrain — 98.5 percent of which is in the Amazon region.